mesosphere/charts/README.md

 ## Repository Structure

-This GitHub repository contains the source for the packaged and versioned charts released in the TODO.
+This GitHub repository contains the source for the packaged and versioned charts released in the [helm repo](https://raw.githubusercontent.com/mesosphere/charts/master/docs/staging/).

 The Charts in the `stable/` directory in the master branch of this repository match the latest packaged Chart in the Chart Repository, though there may be previous versions of a Chart available in that Chart Repository.